gemma-butcher/ms4/README.md

 - .gitignore file has been included to prevent system file commits.

 ### Mobile Testing
-- I tested the site personally on my Apple iphone16 device, going through the pages and proceses, checking buttons, functions, checking out, etc.
+- I tested the site personally on my Apple iphone16 device, going through the pages and processes, checking buttons, functions, checking out, etc.
 - The site was sent to friends and relatives for them to follow the same process.
 They have tested on their devices, including android.
 - Chrome Dev Tools was utilised to inspect the site in mobile format, going through the pages and functions.

 ### Desktop Testing
-- The site was developed on a Chromebook and, as such, the majority of testing occurred on Chrome.
+- The site was developed on a thinkpad and macbook, the majority of testing occurred on Chrome and Safari browsers.
 - The site was tested by friends and relatives on numerous desktop devices.
 - The site was marginally tested on other browsers, such as Firefox and Edge.
 - Internet Explorer was not tested and the site was not developed with it in mind as support for the browser is gradually being dropped.